-This may impact on your choice of modules to study, for example you will have to choose certain modules to ensure you have the discipline specific credits required.
+This may impact on the choice of modules to study.
+For example: students will have to choose certain modules to ensure you have the discipline specific credits required.

 Students are barred from studying any module with significant overlap to the Level 6 modules they will study on their return.
 Significant overlap with Level 5 modules previously studied should also be avoided.